 that there are some

-(see lower photo) that have only one wire to each
+(see lower photo) which have only ONE wire to each

 horn.
-That one wire is the power wire.
+That wire is the power wire.
 These are reportedly earlier horns.
 On

 bracket.
 I don't think this makes any difference

 in how they sound.
-Just be aware in case you have
+Just be aware of it in case you have

 If you're doing this to a Volvo 240, you should know